 The University may ask for evidence of your identity.
 Current staff and students are advised to submit their requests from their official University email address.

 In most cases we will respond to your request within one month.
 If your request is particularly complex we may have to extend this time by a maximum of a further two months but in this case we will inform you and explain the reasons for the delay.

-Please note that the University will not respond to any requests from third party SAR platforms.
+The University will not respond to any requests from third-party SAR platforms.